 Prepare the cake batter:

-- Combine rice flour, icing sugar, salt, baking soda, and baking powder.
+- Combine rice flour and baking powder.
 Whisk to combine.

-- For gula Melaka version, put coconut milk and gula Melaka in a saucepan.
-Bring to a gentle simmer and cook until sugar melts.
-Strain the mixture and let it cools down.
-Add to the flour mixture and stir until combine and no lumps
+- For gula Melaka version, put milk, salt, and gula Melaka in a saucepan.
+Bring to a gentle simmer just to cook until sugar melts.
+Strain the mixture and let it cool down a little bit.
+Add the gula Melaka mixture, and oil to the flour mixture and oil and stir until combined.
+The batter is runny and pourable

 Steaming: